| |

 your companies issue convertible bonds, plus introducing other new features such

-as the ability to reset the default currency exchange rates and a new stock price
+the ability to reset the default currency exchange rates, and a new stock price

 alert feature which will alert you when a stock reaches a price you have specified.

-Mainly, however, the main focus in Versions 8.xx is on INCREASED REALISM, especially
+Mainly, however, the focus in Versions 8.xx was on INCREASED REALISM, especially

-with regard to trading derivatives (options, futures, and swaps).
+with regard to trading derivatives (options, futures, and interest rate swaps).

-Other features added in recent upgrade releases have included:
+Other features added in upgrade releases in recent years have included:

 - showing, in the list of all your controlled companies, the capital

-spending growth rate for each and whether or not the company is on
+sales for each, and whether or not the company is on "autopilot"

 - the option to play against MULTIPLE (up to 4) computer players